OWRC/interpolants/fews/index.md

 5. Wind speed and direction
 6. Potential evaporation

-The data support a wide variety of web services offered by the ORMGP where knowledge of past climactic conditions have a direct causal link to other monitored phenomena.  [*All data sources currently used can be found here.*](/interpolants/sources/reference.html)
+The data support a wide variety of web services offered by the ORMGP where knowledge of past climactic conditions have a direct causal link to other monitored phenomena.

+> ORMGP-FEWS is used to support the [**Near Real-time Climate Data Service**](/interpolants/sources/climate-data-service.html).

 ## Data types